coq/coq/doc/sphinx/proof-engine/ltac.rst

 We have a repeat loop with:

-.. tacn:: repeat @expr
+.. tactical:: repeat @expr
-   :name: repeat
+   :name: repeat (tactical)

    :n:`@expr` is evaluated to ``v``.
 If ``v`` denotes a tactic, this tactic is applied to each focused goal independently.
 If the application succeeds, the